 You know what I mean.
 Things like setting up webinars, creating shopping cart links, resolving WordPress plug-in conflicts.
 All those techy things that have to be done, but which bog you down and waste your time.

 Doesn’t every time-saving strategy start with making a list? 😊

 Brainstorm a big list of all the things you do every week that involve some kind of tech work.
 Maybe it’s creating a new mailing list, fixing broken links on your website, uploading videos to YouTube, etc.

 Keep a piece of paper nearby or an electronic note open on your desktop as you go through your day.
-Then, each time a tech task takes you away from your money-making work, jot it down.
-Include how much time it took you to complete, as well.
+Then, each time a tech task takes you away from your income-producing work, make note of the task and the amount of time it took to complete.
 By the end of the week, you’ll have a good idea of how much time you’re wasting on the techy stuff.

 Step 2: Outsource